thesherzad/protocol2specs/README.md

 3. Create a `.env` file at the root of the project `protocol2specs/.env` then add your OpenAI API key `OPENAI_API_KEY="your-api-key"`

-4. Go to the project's terminal and run `streamlit run app/streamlit_app.py`
+4. Go to the terminal and run `streamlit run app/streamlit_app.py`

 # How to use it:

 1. Upload your protocol (PDF)
 2. Type in the term or variable name to get definition for from the Protocol (e.g. "Baseline visits definition" or "Dose escalation")
+3. Click on the "Search" button

 # How it works: